FumiyaKohzu/ReadmeEditor/remote-virtio-gpu-drive_README.md

   Download the `virtio-lo-dkms_X.X.X_amd64.deb`
   [DKMS](https://en.wikipedia.org/wiki/Dynamic_Kernel_Module_Support)
   ubuntu package from the latest release builds from its github repository and install it.
-  Specify the correct version of `X.X.X` by referring to https://github.com/unified-hmi/virtio-loopback-driver/releases/latest, for example: `virtio-lo-dkms_1.0.0_amd64.deb`.
+  Specify the correct version of `X.X.X` by referring to https://github.com/unified-hmi/virtio-loopback-driver/releases/latest
+  For example: `virtio-lo-dkms_1.0.0_amd64.deb`.

  **Note:** An error about unresolved dependencies will occur when executing the following 2nd command, `sudo dpkg -i virtio-lo-dkms_X.X.X_amd64.deb`.
 This error can be resolved by running the 3rd one, `sudo apt -f install`.